-There are two "wide-body" Classic Moth designs currently kicking around, the round-bilged Titan which is currently featured in the header photo, and the French Proust design which I profiled in this post.
-The Proust design is a simple, v-bottom shape and should be easy to plank in plywood though Jim Young built his in fiberglass/foam-core.
+There are two "wide-body" Classic Moth designs currently kicking around, the round-bilged Titan, an American design, which is featured in this header photo, and the French Proust design which I profiled in this post.
+The Proust design is a simple, v-bottom shape and should be easy to plank in plywood though Jim Young built his version in fiberglass/foam-core.
 If you build it with the open cockpit as Jim Young did (rather than the racing cockpit), the Proust should be more than capable in taking an adult and a young kid for a pleasant day-sail.

 Jim Young named his Proust version Tippy, a misnomer since this design has more than enough stability for a Mothboat.
 I've taken the Proust and made some changes and in keeping with the Jim Young naming convention, I've deemed my version Zippy.